Birmingham-AI/conversation-partner/server/README.md

 ## Usage

-Start the services by running the following from the root of the project from both the client and server folders:
+Start the services by running the following from the root of the project:

 ```bash
 docker compose up -d